-SANTA FE — Diné and Chicana painter and muralist Nani Chacon tells stories, celebrates Diné culture, hallows Brown women, and gives viewers a window into her world as a contemporary Indigenous artist.
+SANTA FE, NM — Diné and Chicana painter and muralist Nani Chacon tells stories, celebrates Diné culture, hallows Brown women, and gives viewers a window into her world as a contemporary Indigenous artist.
 Her work has been featured at nationally recognized institutions like National Hispanic Cultural Center, Museum of Contemporary Native Art, Navajo Nation Museum, and National Museum of Mexican Art Chicago.
 SPECTRUM, an exhibition featuring 11 new large-scale works and a survey of her public murals and personal archive, is currently on view at SITE Santa Fe.

 “I firstly create work for my people, for Diné,” said Chacon as we walked through the exhibition just before it opened.
 “I am thinking about the survival of our culture.
 So much of colonization, of Christianity, and of academia has silenced the ability to push these ideas forward.
 It does not get pushed forward unless people come and see it and witness it and contemplate it.”

 For over 20 years, Chacon has been creating public art.
 Born in Gallup, New Mexico, in 1980, she grew up in both Chinlé, Arizona, on the Navajo Nation and in Corrales just north of Albuquerque.
 The murals she paints serve as reclamation of the spaces they inhabit, an act she sees as part of her role as a future ancestor.
 They honor and worship Brown women, another element that is essential to Chacon’s ethos as an artist.

 “I want to see Brown women, big.
 I want to see those representations exist,” she said.
 “Throughout time the Brown woman has not been celebrated.
 We can go to Europe and see these beautiful sculptures of European women and their bodies; we celebrate that figure and that presence.
 We haven’t done that for Brown women.
 I think in time it will change, and maybe I am a part of that change.”